From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “You didn’t get my texts?”

 “Oh my God!”
 She suddenly remembers.
-“I blocked you after your dumpsters-dive reveal and I’ve been so upset this past week I forgot that I did.
-Then, each day I got madder at you for not messaging me.”
-Gabriella resets her phone to unblock Issac.
+“I blocked you after your dumpsters-dive reveal.
+I’ve been so upset this past week I forgot that I did.”
+She laughs at the irony.
+“Each day I got madder at you for not messaging me.”
+Gabriella unblocks Isaac from her phone.
 “Oh look,” she sarcastically declares.
-“After an entire week, six whole messages, all within the last eight hours.
+“After an entire week and six whole messages, all within the last eight hours.
 I guess you missed bad me, huh?”

 “Let’s not start like this Gabriella.”

 “You have a better plan?
-Does it begin with, I’ve resolved my financial crisis honey, so now I can dump this job?”
+Does it begin with, I’ve resolved my financial crisis honey, so now I can dump this dive forever?”

-“No,” Issac confesses with practiced embarrassment, “I’m still where I was, not broke, just needing to manage things better.”
+“No,” Isaac confesses with practiced embarrassment.
+“I’m still where I was, not broke, just needing to manage things better.”

 “And work, don’t forget about having to work.”